 How to Stretch a Six-Figure Salary Even Further

-And that’s not all you can do to ensure your six-figure income actually helps you get ahead.
+And that’s not all you can do to ensure a six-figure income actually helps you get ahead.
 Don’t feel like your earnings are enough?
-Consider getting a second job, consulting on the side, or coming up with a money-making endeavor you can work on in your spare time.
+Consider changing jobs, consulting on the side, or finally launching that side hustle you work on in your spare time.
 Struggling to get by in a high-cost area?
-Consider whether it makes sense to move your family to a lower cost area where your dollar will stretch much further.
+Consider whether it makes sense to move to a new city or out to the suburbs.

 A six-figure salary is no longer a guarantee of financial success — and it hasn’t been for a while.
 With the cost of living in America rising still further, it’s time to be strategic about the money you bring in.

 The Bottom Line

 Managing your monthly spending and savings is just one part of your overall financial plan.
 You can take a few actions now to get yourself on the right track.

 - Download 65 Ways to Retire Smart, an actionable guide with insights from fiduciary financial advisors.
 The guide is free.

 - Sign up for the Personal Capital Dashboard.
 Millions of people use these free and secure professional-grade online financial tools.
 You can use them to see all of your accounts in one place, analyze your spending, and plan for long-term financial goals.

 - Consider talking to a fiduciary financial advisor for more detailed guidance on your retirement saving strategies.

 Author is not a client of Personal Capital Advisors Corporation and is compensated as a freelance writer.